What Is APR and How Does It Work?

 While annual percentage rate (APR) tells you the interest you pay on a credit card or other loan plus any fees, annual percentage yield (APY) tells you the amount of interest you’ll earn from a certain investment product, including compound interest.
 These two metrics are essentially two sides of the same coin:

-- APR meaning = interest paid on money that you borrow
+APR meaning = interest paid on money that you borrow

-- APY meaning = interest earned on money that you invest or save
+APY meaning = interest earned on money that you invest or save

 APR Example

-Let’s say that you take out a one-year personal loan of $2,500 that has an APR of 5%.
-If you constantly pay down your balance with equal monthly payments then you’ll repay your loan in 12 monthly payments of $214.02 and you’ll pay $68.22 in total interest.
+Say that you take out a one-year personal loan of $2,500 that has an APR of 5%.
+If you constantly pay down your balance with equal monthly payments then you'll repay your loan in 12 monthly payments of $214.02 and you'll pay $68.22 in total interest.

 APY Example

-- What it is: The APR divided by 365 days (or 360, depending on the lender).
+What it is: The APR divided by 365 days — or 360, depending on the lender.
 It determines how much interest accrues each day on your balance.

-- Where it applies: Credit cards and variable-rate loans.
+Where it applies: Credit cards and variable-rate loans.

-- Why it matters: The higher your DPR, the faster interest accumulates, especially if you carry a balance.
+Why it matters: The higher your DPR, the faster interest accumulates, especially if you carry a balance.

-APR vs interest rate: The APR and interest rate are similar.
+APR vs. interest rate: The APR and interest rate are similar.
 But, APRs include the interest rate plus any and all fees, giving you a more clear picture of your total cost.

-How to calculate APR
+How To Calculate APR

 Most lenders will advertise the APR they’re offering for a certain product.
 If not, then here’s how to calculate APR on a credit card or other loan:

-For example, let’s say you borrow $5,000 with a 10% interest rate, a 5% origination fee and a three-year repayment term.
+For example, say you borrow $5,000 with a 10% interest rate, a 5% origination fee and a three-year repayment term.
 Here’s how you’d calculate the loan’s APR using the above formula:

-- Multiply $5,000 by 0.10 and then 3, giving you interest charges of $1,500
+Multiply $5,000 by 0.10 and then 3, giving you interest charges of $1,500

-- Multiply $5,000 by 0.05, giving you an origination fee of $250
+Multiply $5,000 by 0.05, giving you an origination fee of $250

-- Divide interest and fees of $1,750 by $5,000, giving you 0.35
+Divide interest and fees of $1,750 by $5,000, giving you 0.35

-- Divide 0.35 by 1095 (the number of days in your loan term), for a result of 0.00031963
+Divide 0.35 by 1095 (the number of days in your loan term), for a result of 0.00031963

-- Multiply 0.00031963 by 365, giving you an APR of 0.116666667
+Multiply 0.00031963 by 365, giving you an APR of 0.116666667

-- Multiply that by 100 to convert the APR to a percentage of 11.67%
+Multiply that by 100 to convert the APR to a percentage of 11.67%

 Conversely, you can also use an online personal loan calculator to help understand the interest you’re paying.

-What is a good APR rate?
+What Is a Good APR Rate?

 Instead of searching for the lowest APR, it’s better to examine all factors of a loan together like the type of interest, total fees, and loan length.